LSEG-API-Samples/Example.REDI.CSharp.Examples/OptionsStrategyExample/README.md

 The above code uses the butterfly strategy to buy and sell the following IBM option contracts with the market order price type.
 * Buy one IBM Dec '18 110 Call contract on the first leg
-* Sell two IBM Dec '18 120 Call contract on the second leg
+* Sell two IBM Dec '18 120 Call contracts on the second leg
 * Buy one IBM Dec '18 130 Call contract on the third leg

 The order will be sent to a broker simulator server.